-3.6.1 The jurisdictional proponent shall provide documentary evidence establishing authority over the program.
-Such documentation includes the national political and legal constitution and any valid delegation of authority via statutes, laws, or regulations.

-- 3.6.2 Where government officials represent jurisdictional proponents, they shall demonstrate that they have the necessary authority or delegated authority to represent the jurisdictional proponent. - 3.6.3 The scope of program authority may be greater than or equal to the physical boundary of the jurisdictional program. - 3.6.4 The jurisdictional proponent shall demonstrate the rights to GHG emission reductions generated by the jurisdictional program in accordance with local law and respect of all rights (including carbon rights).
-This shall include an explanation of how jurisdictional rights relate to the rights of non-state stakeholders including indigenous peoples, local communities, private entities, and individuals, and how the rights of existing and any future nested projects or programs will be respected.
+- 3.6.1 The jurisdictional proponent shall provide documentary evidence establishing authority over the program.
+Such documentation includes the national political and legal constitution and any valid delegation of authority via statutes, laws, or regulations. - 3.6.2 Where government officials represent jurisdictional proponents, they shall demonstrate that they have the necessary authority or delegated authority to represent the jurisdictional proponent. - 3.6.3 The scope of program authority may be greater, or equal to the physical boundary of the jurisdictional program. - 3.6.4 The jurisdictional proponent shall demonstrate the rights to GHG emission reductions generated by the jurisdictional program in accordance with local law and respect of all rights (including carbon rights).
+This shall include an explanation of how jurisdictional rights relate to the rights of non-state stakeholders including indigenous peoples, local communities, private entities, and individuals. - 3.6.5 Where a higher-level jurisdictional program is registered subsequent to a lower-level jurisdictional program, the higher-level jurisdictional proponent shall clarify program authority of the higher and lower jurisdictional level.
+This includes clarification of control over specific elements of the program (i.e., areas, activities, and policies).